jade-hpc-gpu/docs/jade/getting-account.rst

 3) Apply for a Hartree ServiceNow account
 -----------------------------------------

 This is a web account used for reporting any operational issues with JADE.

-To obtain an account `click the link <https://stfc.service-now.com/hcssp?id=csm_registration>`_.
+The account has to be created separately from your SAFE account.

-You can apply for a new user account there, and after the approval you will be able to access the Service Now portal.
+ServiceNow can be found at `https://stfc.service-now.com/hcssp <https://stfc.service-now.com/hcssp>`_.
+Click on the `register <https://stfc.service-now.com/hcssp?id=csm_registration`_ link to create an account.
+After the approval you will be able to access the Service Now portal.